cpravetz/cktAGT/README.md

     the commandObject is
     {
-        name: the name for this instaance of a command,
+        name: the name for this instance of a command,
         args: { an object with the arguments required for this particular command }
     }